SDooman/bootstrap-data-1/unit_3/unit_3.md

 ## <a id="selecting"></a> Selecting

-You've just loaded your first tables into pyret: a table containing information about the Presidents of the United States, and a table containing nutrional information for menu items.
-Now it's time to learn how you can do interesting things with these tables.
-Make sure you've opened the `intro`
+You've just loaded your first tables into Pyret; Now it's time to learn how you can do interesting things with these tables.
+Make sure you've opened the `unit-1`
 Pyret program you wrote in Unit 1 for this section.
-Add each of the code blocks given in this unit to your definitions window.
+Save a new version of this file as `unit-3`, and add each of the code blocks given in this unit to your definitions window.

 The presidents table has 4 columns.